 Best Times: Adult chum and coho spawn November-December; chinook, October-November; steelhead, February-March.

 This trail system and viewing area is about 12 km past Qualicum Beach.
 From mid-September until mid-November the rivers and channels are great spots for salmon viewing and seeing all types of birds and wildlife.
 The Big Qualicum River Trail is a service road that starts at the hatchery and runs 10 km along the side of the river.
-There is also a 5 km loop trail that starts at the Little Qualicum River Hatchery that has an underground viewing area and several side trails.
+There is also a 5 km loop trail that starts at the Little Qualicum River Hatchery which has an underground viewing area and several side trails.

 Species: Sockeye, coho and chinook and steelhead